ENJOY OUR SMALL GIFT

 For all Red fish, we recommend you to feed them red color enhancer food to maintain their beautiful red color.
 If not, it can fading off a bit

-The Blue Cobalt Discus is one of the many strains of discus that through genetic mutation have produced a reproducible color variation of the Discus fish.
-Blue Cobalt Discus aquariums should closely resemble their natural Amazonian habitat with plenty of plants and branching root or driftwood.
+The Supper Red Ninja Discus is one of the many strains of discus that through genetic mutation have produced a reproducible color variation of the Discus fish.
+This strain has deep red color on their body with a small yellow or white face.
+Red Ninja Discus aquariums should closely resemble their natural Amazonian habitat with plenty of plants and branching root or driftwood.
 Water parameters should be very consistent with a pH near 6.5 to 7.2, temperature between 80° to 86° Fahrenheit with low to medium water currents.
 Discus can thrive in a wider range of water parameters as long as the changes are not sudden and the fish has adequate time to adjust to changing parameters.
-Blue Cobalt should not be housed with aggressive or boisterous fish species or in aquariums with intense lighting or strong water currents.
+Red Ninja Discus should not be housed with aggressive or boisterous fish species or in aquariums with intense lighting or strong water currents.